 The water source is murky, cloudy, stagnant.
 If this is the case, you can still use the water, you will just have to take some additional steps to cleaning up the water for potable use.
 This can be done by digging a sump hole near the water source and using a series of filters to clean it up.

-Now that we have addressed the obstacles and solutions, lets move on to how to set up your off grid water system properly.
+Now that we have addressed the obstacles and solutions, let's move on to how to set up your off grid water system properly.

-You will want to dig a hole right next to the water source.
+Dig a hole right next to the water source.
 Dig it down fairly deep, enough to create a flowing pool of water.